-Corporate Social Responsibility (CSR) is an ideology followed by businesses to take responsibility for the environment, society, and ethical use of natural resources.
+Corporate Social Responsibility (CSR) is an ideology followed by businesses to take responsibility for the environment, society, and also ethical use of natural resources.
 These practices benefit the company, the environment, and society.
-Businesses have gained popularity after following CSR practices and have attracted customers across the globe.
+Businesses have gained popularity after following CSR practices, and also have attracted customers across the globe.

 Introduction Mkvcinemas 2023 Latest Bollywood, Hollywood HD Movies Download for Free: The MkvCinemas 2023 website is an excellent choice for…

 Rajkotupdates.news: The Ministry of Transport will Launch a Road Safety Navigation App

 About Road Safety Navigation App This application has been created to inform drivers about various safety opportunities.
 And this application…

 Review CSR In Marketing Its Role, Benefits & Pitfalls.